 sub-appellation of the Niagara Peninsula.

 The Short Hills Bench is the most easterly of the sub-appellations located within the Niagara Escarpment.
-It encompasses the land rising up from the plain of the peninsula south of Regional Road 81 to the Escarpment Brow and situated between Twelve Mile Creek and Fifteen Mile Creek.
+It encompasses the land rising up from the plain of the peninsula south of Regional Road 81 to the Escarpment Brow and is situated between Twelve Mile Creek and Fifteen Mile Creek.

 The undulating hills and valleys of the Short Hills, which rest on an ancient buried valley that once cut through the Niagara of